The Un-Americans: Post-split

 Test would stay with WWE until November 2004.
 He went to wrestle for other promotions in the United States, Nu-Wrestling in Italy, and World Series Wrestling in Australia.
 He returned to WWE in March 2006 and was released less than a year later in February 2007.
 He would afterwards continue to wrestle for other wrestling promotions.
 He died on March 13, 2009, of a drug overdose.

-Christian became a four time Intercontinental Champion winning his second (he won his first at Unforgiven in September 2001, nine months before the stable's formation) at Judgment Day in May 2003.
+Christian became a four-time Intercontinental Champion winning his second (he won his first at Unforgiven in September 2001, nine months before the stable's formation) at Judgment Day in May 2003.
 He stayed with the company until November 2005 when he went to Total Nonstop Action Wrestling (TNA) and became a main eventer winning the NWA World Heavyweight Championship on two occasions in 2006 and 2007.
 He left TNA in January 2009 after his contract expired and returned to WWE a month later.
 He won the ECW Championship and the World Heavyweight Championship on two occasions each in 2009 and 2011 respectively.
 He retired from professional wrestling in 2014 after years of concussions.
 However, he signed with All Elite Wrestling (AEW) in 2021.

 Regal returned to professional wrestling in April 2004 and was the general manager of Raw from August 2007 until May 2008.
 He retired from professional wrestling in December 2013 then he took up the role in NXT from July 2014 until his departure in January 2022.
-He would sign with AEW soon afterwards.
+He would sign with AEW soon afterwards before returning to the WWE a year later.